cjbottaro/faktory_worker_ex/README.md

 To run the quickstart example, you need to run a Faktory server.

-Easiest way is with Docker:
+Easiest way is with Docker.
 ```
 docker run --rm -p 7419:7419 -p 7420:7420 contribsys/faktory:latest -b :7419 -w :7420
 ```